apache/doris-website/versioned_docs/version-2.1/ecosystem/doris-kafka-connector.md

 [Kafka Connect](https://docs.confluent.io/platform/current/connect/index.html) is a scalable and reliable tool for data transmission between Apache Kafka and other systems.
 Connectors can be defined Move large amounts of data in and out of Kafka.

-The Doris community provides the [doris-kafka-connector](https://github.com/apache/doris-kafka-connector) plug-in, which can write data in the Kafka topic to Doris.
+The Doris community provides the [Doris Kafka Connector](https://github.com/apache/doris-kafka-connector) plug-in, which can write data in the Kafka topic to Doris.

 ## Scenes
-Doris kafka Connector imports data in Kafka into Doris by subscribing to data in Kafka Topic.
+Doris Kafka Connector imports data in Kafka into Doris by subscribing to data in Kafka Topic.
 <br />
 ![kafka-connector](/images/ecomsystem/kafka-connector.png)
 <br />